WHAT IS MAMA BEASTS?

 My name is Antoinette and I am the founder of Mama Beasts.
 I have three kids - all lovely, rambunctious boys - so I like to joke that I live in a frat house.
 We often (like every day) can't find matching socks in the frat house, so to say that I founded a group, especially one as special as Mama Beasts, feels great.
 And also kind of insane.
 But a dash of craziness has always worked well for me and the Mama Beasts along this journey.

 In 2011, I became certified to teach group fitness classes through the Athletics and Fitness Association of America (AFFA).
 In the spring of 2013, I began Quiet Beasts - outdoor bootcamp style fitness for women, who enjoyed challenging work-outs in a low-key environment.
 While I love these classes (and still teach them today), it felt like something was missing.
 I missed working out with other moms and kids as I had done when my oldest sons were small, as it had been such a pivotal experience for me.
 So, I pursued additional prenatal and postnatal fitness training, and in September of 2013, I held the first Mama Beasts class in West Roxbury, the town I grew up in.
 With encouragement from family and my own mom tribe, I held our first session to see if the class and community would stick.
-That was four years ago and our community continues to grow.
+That was five years ago and our community continues to grow.
 A hybrid exercise class, mom's social outlet and playgroup, this program allows moms to be the best versions of themselves by supporting them in fitness, parenting, and social endeavors.

 I have put my whole heart into developing a community similar the one that changed my life, but in my own community.
 I added a focus of incorporating work-outs that could progress with moms as they became stronger and wanted more of a challenge.
 Just because a mom works out with her kids doesn’t mean she did not want or could not handle intensity.
 In fact, many moms I work with are struggling to squeeze in workouts that matched their fitness routines pre-baby.
 I want these women, as well as those who were brand new to exercise to have a place at Mama Beasts.